-The skin is elastic in nature and as the body grows the connecting fibres in the skin slowly stretch to accommodate this growth.
+The skin is elastic in nature and as the body grows the connecting fibers in the skin slowly stretch to accommodate this growth.
 However, when the skin is stretched rapidly by sudden weight gain or growth spurts, the skin is not able to adapt quickly enough and there is a disruption of collagen and elastin, which are the main proteins found in connective tissues.
 This causes tears in the dermis (upper layer of the skin) allowing deeper layers of the skin to be exposed.
 As these tears heal, they cause scars that appear as narrow, long streaks called stretch marks.

 Stretch marks can affect both women and men but are most commonly found in women.
 They appear in places like the hips, thighs, breasts, upper arms, stomach, and lower back.
 Stretch marks are extremely common and are not detrimental to your health in any way.
 Still, they are often the subject of unwanted attention.
 But there is good news.
 If you are unhappy with your stretch marks, you can do something about them.
 Petunia’s 1.0 mm and 1.5 mm derma rollers offer a simple and affordable, yet effective way to fade stretch marks.